 This directory contains the J2EE agent AMAgent.properties configuration file that is specific to the agent instance.
 Each J2EE agent can be configured by a unique instance of the J2EE agent AMAgent.properties configuration file.
 This file holds the key to the agent behavior at runtime.

-Configuring A J2EE Agent With Access Manager 6.3
+Installing and Configuring the Apache Tomcat 6.0 Agent With Access Manager 6.3